 When will the workers show up each day, and when will they clock out?
 Be sure the contractor you hire can meet your timeline.

-And while permits take a little time and money to get, an honest professional shouldn’t have an issue handling this for you, since it's assurance that the work they’re doing will be performed up to code.
+And while permits take a little time and money to get, an honest professional shouldn’t have an issue handling this for you.
+It's an assurance that the work they’re doing will be performed up to code.

 If a contractor isn’t willing to obtain the permits for you, this could be a sign that they aren't properly licensed or qualified to do the work.